 MP for York Outer

-Luke Charters is the Labour (Co-op) MP for York Outer, first elected in July 2024.
-He has served on the Crown Estate Bill [HL] committee (January–February 2025) and on the Public Accounts Committee from October 2024 to October 2025.
+Luke Charters is the Labour and Co-operative MP for York Outer, elected in July 2024.
+He has served on the Crown Estate Bill [HL] committee (Jan–Feb 2025) and on the Public Accounts Committee (from Oct 2024).

-Declared financial interests include two visits outside the UK and one entry on gifts, benefits and hospitality from UK sources.
+Declared financial interests include two visits outside the UK and one entry for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026